2023 Honda CRF300L Owner Review

 Cons

 This has been mentioned in many other reviews of the CRF300L, and that's the routing of the front brake line.
 The bike has a gear position indicator but the view of it is blocked by the brake line.
 The brake line also partially obscures the speedometer.
 There is no excuse for this design flaw which could be considered a safety deficiency.
-How this ever got approved is beyond me.
 There should be a recall for this.
 The problem still exists on the 2024 model.
+Some owners have resolved this by moving the brake line guide forward.

-Another problem is that the side stand is too short by about 2 cm.
-The bike leans too far over when on the side stand.
+Another minor problem is that the side stand is a bit short by about 2 cm, I'd estimate.
+The bike leans too far over on level ground when on the side stand, but it can be an advantage in some situations.

-The fuel capacity on the CRF300L is only 7.8 L, which is comparable to the KLX300.
-This isn't enough for a lot of the rides that I typically like to do.
+The fuel capacity on the CRF300L is only 7.8 L, which is close to that of the KLX300.
+This isn't enough for some of the rides that I like to do.
 By comparison, our DR200SE has a 13 L tank.
-So, my options include installing an after-market fuel tank (expensive) or packing a fuel container (inconvenient).
+So, my options include installing an after-market fuel tank (expensive, but larger than the one available for the KLX300 the last I checked) or packing a fuel container (inconvenient).

 The paint on the frame is quite thin (as is the case on our CRF250F and KLX140L) and will wear through within a ride or two where it makes contact with your boots if you don't have some kind of frame protection.
 As a preventative measure, I applied white electrical tape to the sides and front of the frame before I rode the bike.
 The paint on our DR200SE and DR650SE is far superior to that on the CRF300L.

-I've read a number accounts of the rear turn signals breaking off in a tip-overs.
-Upon inspection, it is evident that the way the rear turn signals are mounted is not robust at all.
-They should have been attached to metal brackets, but they are only attached to the plastic rear tail section.
-This is another design failure.
+I've read some accounts of the rear turn signals breaking off in a tip-overs.
+Upon inspection, it is evident that the way the rear turn signals are mounted is not very robust.
+They should have been attached to metal brackets, but they are only attached to the plastic rear tail section, which is what breaks.

 Maintenance